BurntSushi/nflvid/README.md

 `nflvid` operates by understanding two different directory hierarchies.
 One is a directory containing one file for each game.
-The other is a directory with a sub-directory for each game.
-Each sub-directory contains a single file for each play in that game.
+The other is a directory with a sub-directory for each game, where each sub-directory contains a single file for each play in that game.
 The former is known as the `footage_dir` while the latter is known as `footage_play_dir`.

 So to start downloading the "all-22" footage to `/home/you/pats/full` for every New England game in 2012, you could use the following command to start